JeffSackmann/tennis_viz/README.md

 # Tennis Visualizations

-This repo will contain code and output to generate various visualizations of tennis data.
+This repo will contain code to generate various visualizations of tennis data, as well as the output itself and--occasionally--underlying data that doesn't exist elsewhere.

 In general, the underlying data will come from my other repos (tennis_atp, tennis_wta, tennis_slam_pointbypoint, etc), and since I'm not that good at data viz, the primary value of the code in this repo is probably the data manipulation.